 You can also request to have a CTG even if your pregnancy has been low risk and there is no clinical need to do so.

-If you have already had a positive swab for GBS in the pregnancy, please tell the midwife so that she can consider this when she discusses your options for the birth with you.
+If you have been advised IV antibiotics , please tell your midwife so that they can consider this when she discusses your options for the birth with you.
+See Group B Streptococcus (GBS) – Your pregnancy and your baby (opens in a new tab)

-When all of this has been discussed with you and the procedures you consent to have been carried out; you will be given the following choices.
+When all of this has been discussed with you and the procedures you consent to have been carried out; you will be given the following options.

 Choice 1: Waiting (expectant management).